you are

 and also covers side trips to any country in the

-world except your country of origin
+world except your country of origin to an

-to an overall maximum of 30 days within a 365-day
+overall maximum of 30 days within a 365-day

 period.
 These side trips can happen before or

-after your visit to Canada, or in the
+after your visit to Canada, or in the middle of

-and from Canada at no additional charge.
+Canada at no additional charge.

 Refunds